Impact Factor 3.498 | CiteScore 3.3

 More on impact ›

-Economic Geology publishes cross-disciplinary, open access research into the exploration and uses of mineral deposits and other earth materials, as well as the challenges associated with accessing these resources in the 21st century.
+The section Economic Geology within Frontiers in Earth Science publishes cross-disciplinary, open access research into the exploration and uses of mineral deposits and other earth materials, as well as the challenges associated with accessing these resources in the 21st century.

 In keeping with Frontiers commitment to publishing open science for sustainable futures, we especially encourage submissions related to the environmental impacts and mitigation of exploration and mining activities.
 Please note that research focused on environmental remediation of mining activities should be submitted to the Toxicology, Pollution and the Environment section of Frontiers in Environmental Science.

 Areas covered by this section include, but are not limited to:

 This field covers a wide range of systems from extremely high temperature ultramafic magmatic systems (Ni-Cu-PGEs) to supergene weathering processes; sedimentary processes, from deposition of heavy minerals to form placers of important resources, and epigenetic ore systems; and ore-forming system transitions, from high T magmatic to lower T hydrothermal systems.

 The scales of observation and analysis can be wide ranging reflecting the breadth and depth of studies that contribute to our fundamental knowledge of the processes of formation through to their environments of formation including aspects that impact exploration mining as well.
 Satellite-based remote sensing to mineral-chemical observations at the TEM scale all advance our understanding of deposit formation.
 Petrological, geochemical, and geophysical studies are all integral to understanding these anomalous systems, with geostatistical tools enhancing these enormous datasets typically created in these studies.